 Like Metro, Heavy Metro will have to be elevated/go underground if the system has to be fitted in the existing ROW.
 This will require a comparatively heavier structure.
-The geotechnical investigations conducted along the corridor indicate presence of weathered rock/ hard rock.
+The geo-technical investigations conducted along the corridor indicate presence of soft rock (high dense silty sand) weathered rock/ hard rock.
 This situation would make the development of underground facility an expensive and time consuming affair (considering the experience during the phase 1 construction).
-Thus an elevated option would be appropriate.
+Thus elevated would be an appropriate option and the geo-technical study recommends to have pile system ranging from 7m to 23 m depending on the depth of rock encountered and sub-strata characteristics.
 With the sub-soil characteristics being favorable, this is expected to facilitate development of structures that may be required to carry heavy rail systems as well.
-However, additional land will be required at curves to accommodate the Heavy Metro and cost of construction will be higher.
+However, additional land will be required at curves to accommodate the Heavy Metro and thus the cost of construction will be higher.